 They lack the delicate nature of the human hand since they’re inflexible and rough.
 You don’t feel them as relaxing as human hands.

-Imagine you’re in Thailand, and you stroll into a foot massage parlour.
+Imagine you’re in Thailand and stroll into a foot massage parlour.
 You have enormous and powerful feet, and you wind up with a female therapist with tiny hands and little power.
 In this situation, you might admire the stick’s increased ferocity.

 From the Practitioner’s Point of View: